joverandout/CV-template/README.md

-# Cv template in Latex
+# CV template in Latex

 Compile with `./makeFile` which will automatically run the command `xelatex -shell-escape CV.tex`